chandlerc/llvm-designs/ClangService.rst

 with, and that hurts adoption.

-The second role is to provide a bridge between the classical and well understood and used Unix development toolset and C++ tools.
-The CLIs should integrate cleanly and powerfully with tools and scripts that have been built up around the standard tools of find, grep, awk, sed, perl, etc. By integrating cleanly with these other tools, many power use cases which would be hard to express in a single high-level tool interface can be accomplished by composing tools on the commandline.
+The second role is to provide a bridge between the classical and well understood and used Unix development tool set and C++ tools.
+The CLIs should integrate cleanly and powerfully with tools and scripts that have been built up around the standard tools of find, grep, awk, sed, perl, etc. By integrating cleanly with these other tools, many power use cases which would be hard to express in a single high-level tool interface can be accomplished by composing tools on the command line.

 The final role for the CLIs is to provide a basis for testing.
 These will drive the regression and feature tests, and allow the complete client/server system